 With a warm and affirming demeanor, Melissa-Miles collaborates with clients to establish a safe and trusting working relationship.
-Her approach is person-centered, rooted in cognitive-behavioral therapy (CBT), and integrated with brain-based techniques to help clients heal and grow in their lives.
+Her approach is person-centered, rooted in cognitive-behavioral therapy (CBT), and integrated with brain/body-based techniques to help clients heal and grow in their lives.
 She has experience working with clients of all ages, races, genders, and sexual orientations who are struggling with anxiety, bipolar disorder, chronic pain, depression, esteem, grief, life transitions, relationships, stress, and trauma.

 Relevant Training and Certification

 Acceptance and Commitment Therapy (ACT) helps individuals address distressing thoughts, emotions, and body sensations with an emphasis on personal goals and values.
 Participants are encouraged to explore personal values and create goals consistent with those values to improve quality of life and functioning.
 With increased acceptance of experience and valued-based action, participants begin to limit the control that chronic pain exerts over their lives.

 Brainspotting is a powerful, focused treatment method that utilizes points in the visual field to help access, process, and heal from unprocessed emotions or events.
 With the aid of a pointer, trained providers guide participants across their field of vision to locate a "brainspot" connected to a traumatic memory, painful emotion, or distressing body sensation by establishing a connection to the subcortical brain.